lrslab/nanoCEM/docs/preparation.md

 ## Re-squiggle process
 nanoCEM supports the re-squiggle results of both `tombo` and `f5c`.
 ### f5c
-f5c is a software that supports eventalign and also supports the new R10 data.
+f5c is a software that supports re-squiggle and also supports the new R10 data.
-We recommend using version 1.2 or above.
-Here are the sample commands for dna/rna from different flow cell.

-    # for rna data from r9 flowcell
-    f5c resquiggle -c file.fastq file.blow5 -o file.paf --rna --pore r9
-    # for dna data from r10 flowcell
-    f5c resquiggle -c file.fastq file.blow5 -o file.paf --pore r10
+Since f5c has already been integrated into our script, `tombo` users will need to install the required environment on their own.

 ### tombo